Table of Contents

 On the flip side, hiring skilled workers that are not “part of the team” can backfire when it comes to employee morale.
 Oftentimes, freelancers are paid at a higher rate than regular staff.
 If this comes to light, it could ruin the vibe in the office.
 It can also confuse levels of seniority and roles within the culture.

 Temporary workers can be out of step.
 They are not as invested in what the business is selling on a social level.
 Most freelancers aren’t physically in the office.
-Therefore, policies and standards should be properly delineated during the contract process.
+Therefore, policies and standards must be properly delineated during the contract process.
 A business should remember, however, the legalities that define this type of work and not try and overstep bounds.
 Especially when it comes to putting something in writing.

 #7 – No Commitment